amrwc/derulo/README.md

 ## Caveats

-- The CMD version doesn't allow for an automated image/script download.
+- The CMD/Batch version doesn't allow for an automated image/script download.
+- The CMD/Batch version leaves the `derulo.bmp` image behind.